89luca89/distrobox/README.md

 # Usage

-As stated above, there are 4 tools at dispose, 2 have to be used **outside the distrobox (from the host)** and 2 have to be used **inside the distrobox (from the container)**.
+As stated above, there are 4 tools at disposal, 2 have to be used **outside the distrobox (from the host)** and 2 have to be used **inside the distrobox (from the container)**.

 ## Outside the distrobox

 ### Create the distrobox

 distrobox-create takes care of creating the container with input name and image.
-Created container will be tightly integrated with the host, allowing to share the HOME directory of the user, external storage, external usb devices and graphical apps (X11/Wayland) and audio.
+The created container will be tightly integrated with the host, allowing sharing of the HOME directory of the user, external storage, external USB devices and graphical apps (X11/Wayland), and audio.

 Usage: